 - R.I.C.E.: Rest, Ice Compression, Elevation is the standard acronym for what to do in case of an incident.
 Additionally you may wish to use balms, creams, rubs, painkillers, I like Lasting Touch pain gel and Magnesium Oil for relaxing.
 Maybe something stronger if legal in your state.
 Or actual brown rice; it’s very tasty, worth eating and still legal in all 50 states and US territories, at least the last time I checked (never).

 - Massage: If you can afford it, or like A Dude who had a gift card, go to your local student massage school and get a discounted body rub-down.
 I had one from Avenue Five Institute, and man, did it feel juicy!
 The masseuse didn’t even have time for the front side, and I am already feeling pretty recharged.

 - Get Back on the Horse: This is key, again if you aren’t dead or in a coma or full body cast.
-But start riding your bike as soon as possible after the alteration.
+I joke, but if you’re still in major paint and have limited mobility, wait until you’re healed.
+But the idea of starting to ride your bike as soon as you can after the aforementioned, when right for your situation with your doctor’s approval, is somewhat psychological.
 The sooner you do it, even going back to the scene of the crime, the better.
-Don’t overdo it, but don’t underdo it either.
-Soreness will go away, flushing out the lactic acid can take a bit.
-But psychologically, you may find yourself riding more tentatively for a bit.
-That”s ok, it’ll wear off.
-Remain cautious and extra vigilant for similar situations so they don’t happen again.
+Eventually, pain and soreness will go away, flushing out the lactic acid can take a bit.
+Mentally, you may find yourself riding more tentatively for a bit.
+That”s ok, it’ll wear off, if you address it by confronting your fears.
+Be sure to remain cautious and extra vigilant for similar situations so they don’t happen again.

 - Turn It Up to Eleven: Move along, nothing to see here.
 There is no advice, just a way to make a reference to the hilarious rockumentary This Is Spinal Tap.